CLMNTDFR/N.U.B/README.md

 # North Underground Bands (N.U.B)

-Welcome to this repository dedicated to my first side-project as a programming student.
+Welcome to this repository dedicated to my first mission as a programming student.
 I transformed the project into a web application akin to a social network.
 The primary goal of this network is to share groups from the Lille underground music scene.
 A user can authenticate to share various information about a music group, such as contact details, merchandise, and events using typical "CRUD" operations.

-For now, I've named this interface N.U.B for "North Underground Bands".
+I've named this interface N.U.B for "North Underground Bands".
 Feel free to explore the site and navigate through structured data.

+🚀 **Check out the live application here:** [N.U.B - North Underground Bands](https://nub-3d9824fd9adf.herokuapp.com/)

 I am open to any suggestions for improvement!